awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 The network information for the container, such as the network mode and IP address\.
 This parameter is omitted if no network information is defined\.

 `ClockDrift`
 The information about the difference between the reference time and the system time\.
+This applies to the Linux operating system\.
 `ReferenceTime`
 The basis of clock accuracy\.
 Amazon ECS uses the Coordinated Universal Time \(UTC\) global standard through NTP, for example `2021-09-07T16:57:44Z`\.
 `ClockErrorBound`